therden/packrat/README.md

 My completed recurring tasks fall into three categories:

-1. those that I want to move to the bottom of their note file
+1. those which I want moved to the bottom of their note file
-2. those that I want to archive within a separate note file
+2. those which I want archived (appended to a separate note file)
-3. those that I don't need or want to need to keep at all
+3. those which I want deleted

-## The solution
+## The solution -- use **Packrat**

 With a markdown note file open in **Obsidian**, select "Packrat:  Process completed recurring Tasks within the active note" from the *Command Palette*.